grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ## 1 accuracy multiclass 0.648    25 0.00506
     ## 2 roc_auc  hand_till  0.788    25 0.00414

-Lets have a look at the confusion atrix to see how model predicts different classes.
+Lets have a look at the confusion metrics to see how model predicts different classes.

 ``` r
 volcano_res %>%